interledger/open-payments/docs/wallet-wallet.md

 ### 2. Accounting for an incoming Payment

-As shown above, the Acquiring Wallet could use the invoice data encoded to determine which Invoice to credit for incoming STREAM payments.
+As shown above, the Acquiring Wallet can use the invoice data encoded to determine which Invoice to credit for incoming STREAM payments.

 The following shows example code of what the Acquiring Wallet would do